Poison (Final Fight): Conception and design

-Poison's first appearance in Final Fight featured her and a palette swap character named Roxy as recurring minor enemies for the player to fight.
-Named after the band by an unnamed female employee at Capcom, she was designed by Akira Yasuda to contrast against the bigger characters in the game and move about randomly and described as a "cool and rebellious woman".
+Gender

 According to the book All About Capcom Head to Head Fighting Games and Final Fight director Akira Nishitani, the characters were originally planned to be cisgender women, but were changed to "newhalfs" (a Japanese slang term for trans women) after the game's release, due to the suggestion that "hitting women was considered rude" in America and the concern that feminist groups would sue.
-However, concept artwork included in the 2005 compilation Capcom Classics Collection of the pair specifically uses the kana for 'newhalf' (ニューハーフ), contradicting the statement the change occurred post-release.
+However, concept artwork included in the 2005 compilation Capcom Classics Collection of the pair specifically uses the kana for 'newhalf' (ニューハーフ).
 In 2007 Nishitani stated that he supposed the character "could be male", but added it was up to the viewer to decide.
 He later clarified in a discussion on Twitter that in his personal view Poison was a woman.
 Yasuda himself commented that as far as her gender, he considers her transgender in North American localizations, but cis in Japan.